H-Studio logo

 04

-Full architectural audit, tech-debt inventory, list of critical fixes, forecast for time and cost to reach a stable state, and a recommendation: rescue, partial rebuild, full rebuild or abandon.
-Delivered as a hand-off-able plan.
+Architectural audit, technical-debt inventory, list of critical fixes, and a recommendation: recover, partial rebuild, full rebuild or stop.
+Delivered as a hand-off-able document you can give to any technical team.

 05